LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 A: Perhaps he's just sleeping (blue box indicates that)?
 If so, you can wake him up with the `%` command.
 If he's not asleep, his movement skill may be temporarily drained.
-Switch to another hero or perform some other productive action differrent from walking or wait with `KP_5` or rest with `R`.
+Switch to another hero or perform some other productive action different from walking or wait with `KP_5` or rest with `R`.

 - Q: Is autoexplore safe?